Do you want to start a Fitness Center business plan?

 Financial Plan

-A business plan for fitness studio requires financial planning on your part as well.
-You have to balance the start up cost for a fitness center will the revenue that will be earned.
+A business plan for a fitness studio requires financial planning on your part as well.
+You have to balance the start up cost for a fitness center with the revenue that will be earned.
 Every business needs to balance these costs.
-For example, the cost to open a trampoline park business will be balanced by the cost of its services.
+For example, the cost to open a trampoline park business will be balanced by the revenue earned from its services.

 8.1 Important Assumptions